cplusplus/concurrency-ts2/README.md

 sources, or you can use the `latexmk` program e.g. `latexmk -pdf ts` will generate a PDF.

-Concurrency TS2 Editor's Report, pre-XXX meeting
-N4895 is the proposed working draft of Concurrency TS Version 2.
+Concurrency TS2 Editor's Report, pre-Oct 2021 virtual Plenary meeting N4895 is the proposed working draft of Concurrency TS Version 2.
 It contains changes to the Concurrency  TS as directed by the committee at the XXX meeting, and editorial changes.

 N4895 contains P1121R3 and P1122R4 from the June 2021 virtual plenary.